Is the English Language weird?

 How fast can a 35 year old learn the English Language?

-Which words are Most Commonly Misused in the English Language?
+How many words are there in the English language?

 What is your favorite word or three in the English language?

 Copyright © 2018 HubPages Inc. and respective owners.
 Other product and company names shown may be trademarks of their respective owners.
 HubPages® is a registered Service Mark of HubPages, Inc. HubPages and Hubbers (authors) may earn revenue on this page based on affiliate relationships and advertisements with partners including Amazon, Google, and others.